MDA signs five-year contract with feds to advance satellite imaging - Canadian Manufacturing

 The company has reached a deal with Defence Research and Development Canada to lead a team of organizations in pursuit of improving hyperspectral imaging, a process which separates light into spectral bands to capture highly detailed photographs

-VANCOUVER—Canadian satellite communications mega-firm MacDonald, Dettwiler and Associates Ltd. announced July 27 that has signed a five-year contract with Defence Research and Development Canada (DRDC) to advance hyperspectral imaging technology.
+VANCOUVER—Canadian satellite communications firm MacDonald, Dettwiler and Associates Ltd. announced July 27 that it has signed a five-year contract with Defence Research and Development Canada (DRDC) to advance hyperspectral imaging technology.

-The DRDC, a science research wing of the Department of National Defence, aims to use this technology to detect chemical and biological threats in military theatres of operation.
+DRDC, a science research wing of the Department of National Defence, aims to use this advanced photographic technology to detect chemical and biological threats in military theatres of operation.

 To this extent, MDA will lead a team of five Canadian organizations with expertise in the field.